 You deserve it.

-You’ve probably built a life, maybe even raised kids.
-There’s a comfort in the familiar.
+You’ve probably built a whole life together, maybe even raised kids.
+There’s a sticky comfort in all that familiarity.

 But ask yourself: